-The City of West Allis follows HUD's citizen participation guidelines for an Annual Action Plan, Consolidated Plan and Consolidated Annual Performance and Evaluation Report.
-In 2023, steps utilizing the HUD conditional waivers were utilized that permitted online postings and virtual public participation.
-Staff followed the general steps: (1) publication in City's official newspaper, emails to CDBG "solicitation" list, posting in City buildings, and posting on City website seeking public comment and ideas in developing goals and projects for the next year's funding; (2) hold public comment meeting; (3) publication in City's official newspaper, emails to CDBG "solicitation" list, posting in City buildings, and posting for application" list, posting in City buildings, and posting on City website that the City is accepting/soliciting for applications for the next year's funding; (4) public hearing at Block Grant Committee meeting to consider all proposals submitted for the next year's Annual Action Plan( conducted virtually during a Zoom Common Council meeting, broadcasted on YouTube as well; (5) review/approval of Annual Action Plan by Common Council; (6) notice of making the Annual Action Plan available for review and public comment; (7) notice to public of a Finding of No Significant Impact on the Environment.
+In 2024, steps utilizing the HUD conditional waivers were utilized that permitted online postings and virtual public participation.
+Staff followed the general steps: (1) publication in City's official newspaper, emails to CDBG "solicitation" list, posting in City buildings, and posting on City website seeking public comment and ideas in developing goals and projects for the next year's funding; (2) hold public comment meeting; (3) publication in City's official newspaper, emails to CDBG "solicitation" list, posting in City buildings, and posting on City website that the City is accepting/soliciting for applications for the next year's funding; (4)

+public hearing at Block Grant Committee meeting to consider all proposals submitted for the next year's Annual Action Plan(conducted virtually during a Teams Common Council meeting, broadcasted on YouTube as well; (5) review/approval of Annual Action Plan by Common Council; (6) notice of making the Annual Action Plan available for review and public comment; (7) notice to public of a Finding of No Significant Impact on the Environment.